Postpartum Therapy for Moms with Depression and Anxiety

 Convenient Accessible Postpartum Support

-All sessions are held securely online for women throughout Missouri and Florida.
+Sessions can held securely online for women throughout Missouri and Florida.
 Virtual therapy allows you to access support from the comfort of your home — whether you are feeding a newborn, navigating naps, or balancing a busy schedule.
+Another option if you are a mom in Missouri is scheduling an in-person session.

 We begin with a free phone consultation to explore whether working together feels like a good fit.
 If it does, intake paperwork is completed electronically and we schedule your first session.